-The goal of this iterative process of calculations is to group various points of data in the most accurate “clusters” or “segments” available in the dataset.
+The goal of this process is to group various data points into the most accurate clusters or segments.
 Note that we didn’t say anything about assumptions around who these groups of consumers were.

-The results we receive are of cleanly organized groups of consumers.
-But they aren’t organized around a well-defined variable, age or gender for example.
-They are organized around how they as individuals responded to your questions.
+The results we see are cleanly organized into groups of consumers.
+But they aren’t organized around a well-defined variable like age or gender.
+Instead, they are formed by how they, as individuals, responded to the questions.

-If you’ve collected the right types of data, you can then take a segment of consumers who are clustered together based on their preferences or opinions, and then view the resulting breakdown of the demographic variables attributed to that group.
+If you’ve collected the right types of data, you can then segment consumers who are clustered together based on preferences or opinions, and view the resulting breakdown of the demographic variables attributed to that segment.

-Deploying a thoughtful research strategy, coupled with the power of some of the above types of machine learning techniques can lead to powerful results.
+No matter the type of organization, it is always beneficial to know your audience on a deeper level, understanding them beyond simple demographic information.
+Deploying a thoughtful research strategy, coupled with the power of machine learning techniques can lead to powerful results.

 If you're ready to kick your research up a notch with machine learning, request a demo today!